department-of-veterans-affairs/lighthouse-saml-proxy/oauth-proxy/README.md

 # OAuth Proxy

-This is a slim proxy for transforming and storing values from Okta's OpenID Connect service in order to be compatible with the SMART-on-FIHR auth specification.
+This is a slim proxy for transforming and storing values from Okta's OpenID Connect service in order to be compatible with the SMART-on-FHIR auth specification.

 ## Requirements